-If you want to keep a praying mantis as a pet, you can find food for it easily.
+If you want to keep a mantis as a pet, you can find food for it easily.
 Feed your mantis flies, caterpillars, grasshoppers, crickets and other bugs.

 Be sure the prey you offer has not been in contact with pesticides.
 To be certain of this, purchase live crickets and/or mealworms at a pet store.